Hello and Welcome!

 The memoir is a counter-narrative to the dominant patriarchal culture, for readers who are longing for a more balanced harmony between being and doing; yin and yang; feminine and masculine; all of which are simply energies that exist within us all.
 More and more people are waking up to the fact that when we do not live our lives in balance with these energies, energies that indigenous faith traditions have honored since time immemorial — Mother Earth and Father Sky, Brother Sun and Sister Moon — we pay the price of stress, so often leading to illness in body, mind, emotions, and spirit.

-Through re-claiming the divine feminine, we bring back equanimity; offering a spiritual response to our present ecological crisis..
+Through re-claiming the Divine Feminine, we bring back equanimity; offering a spiritual response to our present ecological crisis.

 If you’re interested in reading articles published earlier than September 2022, you may click here.